Future of construction is hybrid and circular – rethinking the use of materials

 When combining elements in hybrid construction, wood products can be used alongside other materials, for example, by prefabricating wooden elements for floors, roofs and walls that are attached to a steel or concrete frame.
 As timber building weighs less than a concrete building (3), using wood in construction means that building foundations may be built with less concrete.
 Building D(emountable) in the Netherlands is a great example of hybrid construction that combines a steel frame with wooden Kerto® LVL elements.

 Another great example is The Black and White Building office space in London, designed by Waugh Thistleton Architects.
 The structure of the building is made from laminated veneer lumber (LVL).
 The reason behind the decision of using LVL is that it is one of the strongest, wood-based construction materials relative to its density.
 That allows a smaller cross-section for beams and columns than standard softwood.
-It also maintains a high-quality surface finish from a raw material sourced from sustainable, managed forests.
+It also maintains a high-quality surface finish from raw materials sourced from sustainable, managed forests.

-In another example hybrid elements are used for high-quality floors and partition ceilings.
+In another example, hybrid elements are used for high-quality floors and partition ceilings.
 Engineered timber takes care of the tensile forces that occur in the structure’s lower part of the cross-section, and the concrete absorbs the compressive forces on the top.
 The material bridges large spans with improved vibration behaviour and good sound insulation values.

 Future with less material use

 The most sustainable solutions would be to not build at all or transform old buildings into new use, as Aalto University professor Matti Kuittinen has stated (6).
-As urbanisation tends to accelerate, the need for construction increases especially in the metropolitan areas.
-Wood, is a low-emission construction material that allows us to meet the increasing demand for construction, and that’s why it is crucial to use wood for the parts of the building for which wood is best suited.
+As urbanisation tends to accelerate, the need for construction increases especially in metropolitan areas.
+Wood is a low-emission construction material that allows us to meet the increasing demand for construction, and that’s why it is crucial to use wood for the parts of the building for which wood is best suited.

 Re-engineering the way we think

 Aside from embracing the latest material innovations and technology, we also need to re-engineer business models and ways to collaborate.
-Michael Ghyoot from design firm Rotor has stated that we have to find a way to create prosperity and added value from maintenance and management of existing goods, and that requires cooperation between all parties.
+Michael Ghyoot from the design firm Rotor has stated that we have to find a way to create prosperity and added value from the maintenance and management of existing goods, and that requires cooperation between all parties.
 Increasing the use of wood in construction makes the buildings more environmentally friendly, creating interesting opportunities for investors to be part of the leading edge of the paradigm shift.
 Already some leading industry players are encouraging companies to commit to sustainable (7) supply chains and are steering their investments toward those public companies that do.

 1. +